f1tenth/f1tenth_doc/getting_started/build_car/autonomy_elements.rst

 ---------------------------------
 When you purchase a NVIDIA Jetson NX, it is attached to small plastic development board.
 In order to use it on the car, you will need to unscrew the Jetson NX and its Wi-Fi antenna from the development board.

-2. Preparing the WiFI Antenna
+2. Preparing the WiFi Antenna
 ---------------------------------

 DEPRECATED: Preparing the NVIDIA Jetson TX2